Convergence Analysis of a Relative-type Inexact Preconditioned Proximal ALM for Convex Nonlinear Programming: Acknowledgments

 \section{Acknowledgments}

 The research of Lei Yang is supported in part by the National Key Research and Development Program of China under grant 2023YFB3001704, and the National Natural Science Foundation of China under grant 12301411.
+The research of Kim-Chuan Toh is supported in part by the Ministry of Education, Singapore, under its Academic Research Fund Tier 2 grant (MOE-T2EP20224-0017).